 Centralized Provision: The diversity hypothesis assumes that public goods are local not just in their benefits but in their origin, and are the product of taxation and spending decisions by the communities that enjoy them.
 While this pattern may describe some public goods in some countries (and, by construction, laboratory public goods games), it does not describe public goods provision in many real world situations, as some recent work has pointed out (Ejdemyr, Kramon and Robinson, 2015; Singh and vom Hau, 2016).
 Many public goods are constructed by central or regional governments with little reference to the local community.
 Highways in the United States, for instance, are usually constructed and maintained by the state governments rather than the municipalities through which they run.

-In many other cases, while the goods are provided by a local entity, a large portion of that entity's funding is provided by higher levels of government, making provision conditional on their decisions.
+In many other cases, while the goods are provided by a local entity, a large portion of that entity's funding is provided by higher levels of government.
 In the US highway example, for instance, much of the money spent by the state government is in fact provided by the federal government.
 Finally, in some other cases, provision may require independent efforts by both local and supra-local governments.
 Local governments may build schools but require the central government to staff them with teachers, or regional governments may build power lines but require the central government to build the power plants to make them effective.
+These types of provision processes complicate an attempt to bifurcate "state" and "local" provision in a binary way